Blendify/blender-manual/trunk/blender_docs/manual/preferences/system.rst

 Choose which type of :term:`color space` you prefer.
 It will show when clicking :kbd:`LMB` on any color button.

-See the different color picker types at the :doc:`Extended Controls </interface/controls/templates/color_picker>` page.
+See the different color picker types at the :doc:`Color picker </interface/controls/templates/color_picker>` page.

 .. _prefs-system-weight: